sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

   DAMON application programs for you.
 You can even extend DAMON for various address spaces.

-This document describes only the debugfs interface because the user space tool is only in the development tree (``damon/master`` branch of https://github.com/sjp38/linux) and you could refer to :doc:`/vm/damon/api` for the kernel space programming interface.
+Nevertheless, you could write your own user space tool using the debugfs interface.
+A reference implementation is available at https://github.com/awslabs/damo.
+If you are a kernel programmer, you could refer to :doc:`/vm/damon/api` for the kernel space programming interface.
+For the reason, this document describes only the debugfs interface

 debugfs Interface
 =================